Travel and Professional Development Awards

 - Only postdocs may apply.
 Applications will not be accepted from non-postdoctoral employment designations such as Visiting Scholar, Research Associate, Research Scientist, Research Assistant Professor, etc.

-- Postdocs may submit only one application per award cycle, and only receive one award per academic year.
+- Postdocs may submit only one application per semester (including summer session), and only receive one award per academic year.

 - The award funds must be expended while the applicant is still employed as a postdoc at the University of Nevada, Reno.
 At the time of reimbursement, the awardee must still be a postdoc at UNR.